pevin06/movie/README.md

-# movie this is a demo of a webpage for movie streaming pages
+# movie this is a webpage for movie streaming ,
 you can see different type of movies id and there deatils withe selective options {check  out the codes }